 Cats have sharp claws that are designed to help them hunt and defend themselves.
 Their claws grow quickly and require regular trimming or wearing down to keep from turning into daggers.

-The wild ancestors of domestic cats and today’s feral cats wear their claws down over the course of their daily life.
+Feral cats wear down their claws daily.
 Hunting and climbing keep the claws from growing too long.
 Domestic cats rely on scratching things in your home (hopefully a scratching post and not the furniture) to do the same.

 Cats scratch to shed the dead outer layer on their claws.
 They scratch to mark territory.
 They knead your thighs to show affection.
 Scratching is a nice stretch for them and is an important part of their behavior.
 In short, scratching is good for your cat.